-Archivists acquire, manage and maintain documents and other materials that have historical importance for individuals, organisations and nations
+Archivists acquire, manage and maintain documents and other materials that have historical and cultural importance for individuals, organisations and nations

 As an archivist, you'll need to: